 For several years, the old house was rented or vacant, abused, neglected and run down.
 In January of 1991, the executive director of the Lowcountry Tourism Commission began what would become three years of negotiations with the owner to secure the donation of the old house and four acres of surrounding land just off Interstate 95 at Exit 33.

-In December of 1993, Wyman Boozer, a Columbia developer, donated the Frampton House to the Lowcountry Tourism Commission for the creation of the Lowcountry Visitors Center & Museum, thereby assuring the restoration of the old farmhouse and the preservation of the magnificent old oaks framing the building, and the Civil War earthworks in the backyard– erected by General Robert F. Lee’s troops in defense of the Savannah to Charleston railroad, an important supply line for the Confederacy.
+In December of 1993, Wyman Boozer, a Columbia developer, donated the Frampton House to the Lowcountry Tourism Commission for the creation of the Lowcountry Visitors Center & Museum, thereby assuring the restoration of the old farmhouse and the preservation of the magnificent old oaks framing the building, and the Civil War earthworks in the backyard– erected by General Robert E. Lee’s troops in defense of the Savannah to Charleston railroad, an important supply line for the Confederacy.

 Today, thanks to donations from municipal and county governments in the form of “bed tax” grants, contributions from private industry, and other grant sources, major renovations have taken place to bring the building up to codes and to prepare it for resurrection and a new life.
 The Lowcountry & Resort Islands Tourism Commission has moved its offices into the upstairs of the Frampton House and the ground floor now serves as the Lowcountry Visitors Center & Museum.

-The front room on the ground floor will offer visitors a view of a recreated 1900s plantation house parlor or sitting room, complete with antique furnishings The adjoining room features display cases from the ten museums in the four-county Lowcountry region, and encourages travelers to get off the interstate to see the museums in the surrounding communities.
+The front room on the ground floor offers visitors a view of a recreated 1900s plantation house parlor or sitting room, complete with antique furnishings The adjoining room features display cases from the many museums in the four-county Lowcountry region, and encourages travelers to get off the interstate to see the museums in the surrounding communities.
 This room also includes displays from Beaufort’s North Street Aquarium, Walterboro’s South Carolina Artisans Center and a special display about the many major motion pictures filmed in the Lowcountry.

 We hope that you enjoy your visit to South Carolina and that you will come back to see the additional developments at the Lowcountry Visitors Center & Museum.
 Please sign our guest book while you are here, and drive carefully when you leave.